Accounting for shared covariates in semi-parametric Bayesian additive regression trees: Semi-parametric BART

 Regarding the change and swap moves, we stress that they are kept intact as `single' moves in CSP-BART.
-Equivalent `double change' and `double swap' moves are not required to deal with non-identifiability issues that may arise between the linear and BART components.
+Equivalent `double-change' and `double-swap' moves are not required to deal with non-identifiability issues that may arise between the linear and BART components.
 However, more stringent checks are placed on the validity of trees proposed by these moves.
 In particular, change and swap moves are iteratively proposed until a valid tree structure is found; i.e., one which ensures the parameters in the linear component are identifiable, with~a minimum number of observations in each terminal node.
 If a valid tree is not found in some small number of iterations, a stump is proposed instead.
 In the end, proposed trees are always accepted or rejected according to a Metropolis-Hastings step, as in the standard BART model.

-Overall, our proposals outlined above can be interpreted as an adjustment to the prior over the set of possible tree structures; effectively, a prior probability of zero is placed on invalid trees.
-The combined effect of our proposals is to ensure that main effects of primary interest are strictly isolated in the identifiable linear component, while interactions and non-linearities are strictly confined to the BART component.
+Further details on the stringent checks and how the novel double moves and other modifications described above lead to identifiable estimates of the coefficients in the linear component in Equation \eqref{semi_BART_model} are described in Appendix \ref{appendix_identifiability_csp}.